 I learned to find purpose in the work and service I did on campus, but I still yearned for that same purpose academically and to find a career where I could make an impact on the world.
 Then, the Fall of my Junior year: I took my first Social Policy class.
 I felt like I finally woke up from a deep sleep.

 Growing up as a Black man in America I knew the world could be unfair.
 But I never realized how our country’s laws and policies promoted and continue to promote racial divides in outcomes ranging from education, wealth, and justice.
 I became increasingly furious.
 And vowed to find a way to implement policies that dismantle systematic inequality so that everyone has the opportunity for the perfect pursuit of happiness regardless of who they are or what they identify as.
 That was when I knew I had to go to law school.
 I found purpose and passion and used them as the wind behind my sails, propelling myself forward.

-In May, I graduate from The George Washington University Law School.
-Five years ago, I never thought I would be here.
+This past May, I graduated with Honors from The George Washington University Law School.
+Years ago, I never thought I would be here.
 I am where I am today because of three reasons: (1) God, (2) the people that have thoroughly invested in me, and (3) the opportunities I have received and fought for.
 This is why I feel indebted and obligated to pay it forward—to serve others.
 I want to find a way to change this world by sharing my story, mentoring and teaching the next generation, but most importantly—through policy reform.

 If we want a better world, we must design it.
 I will not stop until I and those who believe in the same vision paint a beautiful mosaic of a reformed world.
 My dreams are lofty, but I consider myself successful if I improve the lives or conditions of the people in the spaces I occupy.
 This is what I have worked to do, since I first discovered my passion for service, and this is what I will continue to do.
 When what gave your life meaning is gone, turn inwards and find a new meaning.